Red4Wiz/HabitatHero/out/production/HabitatHero/readme.txt

 Executable JAR:
 - Ensure JDK 19 is installed in the system before running the JAR file
-- You can access the JAR file by going through the following folder out -> artifacts > HabitatHero_jar > HabitatHero.jar
+- You can access the JAR file by going running the .jar file named 'MacrohardJune9th'
 - Once the file is found run by double clicking